DoctorPCOD/DoctorPCOD/labs/code_rubric.md

 # Code Rubric

-In spring 2025, I am piloting an "ungrading" approach to grading each lab circuit.
-The stamp is used as proof of completion.
-Then, code will go through the rubric, outlined below.
-I hope that this will help with the following.
-  1. Reduce arbitrariness around grading.
-  2. Promote faster identification of major code issues.
-  3. Provide students with a "flowchart" of debugging steps.
+This code rubric will be used to grade all software code, which will comprise the in-lab component of each lab grade.
 For circuits where I provide the code, all credit will be awarded based on the presence of the stamp.

 This rubric and all lists may not be exhaustive and may be added to as the semester progresses.

 ## Currently Unanswered Questions
-As of October 2024, I haven't decided what impact heavy use of program or data memory will have on scores.
-Perhaps we'll decide as a class how to deal with this.

-Jump to the end of this file to get information on how much program and data memory used in the best code I could write as of October 2024.
+As of May 2025, I have not included program or data memory usage directly into the lab score.
+Generally, bloated code will be dinged for the issues that cause the code to be bloated in the first place.
+If you are interested, jump to the end of this file to get information on how much program and data memory used in the best code I could write as of May 2025.

 ## The Rubric
-The severity level with the largest number of issues will be the ultimate score determinant.
+The severity level leading to the greatest score deduction will be the ultimate score determinant.
+(For example, code with 3 low severity issues and 1 medium severity issue will receive a grade of 50%.)

 | Score | Code Quality                    |
 |-------|---------------------------------|